Renting a home with a garden?

 Most landlords are reasonable.
 They won’t expect you to do significant work like tree pruning or landscaping, but they might object if you decide to sink a pond, build decking or dig up a specimen tree.
 At the outset, it’s best to check their expectations.

-If you’re counting the pennies, local gardening clubs often give away surplus young plants.
+When counting the pennies, local gardening clubs often give away surplus young plants.
 If you can’t tell a weed from a perennial, ask for advice.
 Most gardeners are more than happy to help, and you’ll soon pick up the basics.
 Gardening is great exercise too.
 Good for the body and soul.

-If you want to feel at home in a rental property, make sure the whole property – indoor and out – is right for you.
+When you want to feel at home in a rental property, make sure the whole property – indoor and out – is right for you.
 Be honest about whether you want outdoor space.
 If you do, check the landlord’s expectations, and then make that outdoor space part of your new home.